Universal basic income in India: SEWA programme

+2025

+As of mid-2025, nearly 15 Indian states and Union Territories had launched unconditional cash transfer programmes for women, a significant expansion from just two states in 2022–23, according to a June 2025 issue brief by the Observer Research Foundation.
+These included Goa (the first, in 2013), Assam, West Bengal, Madhya Pradesh, Karnataka, Tamil Nadu, Telangana, Chhattisgarh, Jharkhand, Maharashtra, Odisha, Himachal Pradesh, and Delhi.
+The BBC estimated that 118 million women in the twelve states were receiving the cash transfers, typically for – per month.
+Most of the women receiving the cash in West Bengal in 2023 and in Maharashtra in 2025 controlled the money themselves.
+Those in West Bengal typically spent the money on food, education, and health.
+According to research by Prabha Kotiswaran, Gale Andrew, and Madhusree Jana, evidence was not found for two feminist arguments proposed against women's basic income: the possibilities of the income discouraging women from looking for paid work or reinforcing gender roles.

 Arguments for, against, and around basic income in India

 Since 2016 there has been significant discussion and debate surrounding the idea of implementing a UBI in India.
 Through these talks, several politicians, economists, and leading national figures have raised the following arguments surrounding UBI and its potential effects for the country.
 Although UBI in India has been extensively discussed, specific policies surrounding the UBI in India is yet to be determined and enforced.